Revised event rates for extreme and extremely large mass-ratio inspirals: DISCUSSION AND CONCLUSIONS

 We have shown that for the eccentricity range and pericentre distances expected for EMRIs and X-MRIs ($e_0> 0.9$, $p_0= r_{\rm LSO}$), implementing $T_{\rm GW}=T_{\rm P}$ results in unreliable event rates estimates. $\dot{\Gamma}_{\rm P}$ are artificially enhanced by a factor that ranges between $\sim$8 to 30 compared to the corrected values $\dot{\Gamma}_{\rm RQ}$.
 On the other hand, the estimates given by $\dot{\Gamma}_{\dot{p}=0}$, which include the influence of the MBH spin and the orbital inclination through the function $\mathcal{W}(\theta, a_{\bullet})$, differ from $\dot{\Gamma}_{\rm RQ}$ by a factor between 0.9 and 3.

 We conclude that both the Kerr loss-cone and the $RQ$ corrections to Peters' time-scale do not have a dramatic impact on the event rates for EMRIs or X-MRIs, when compared to the high-eccentricity approach of \citet{Pau_2013}.
 However, this work considers only the dynamical and relativistic aspects of the EMRIs and X-MRIs formation and considers the galactic nucleus of the Milky Way as a representative example of the galaxies that could harbour potential inspiral sources.
 If EMRIs and X-MRIs in Nature happened to form at very low eccentricities, or if environmental effects (not included in this work; e.g. torques induced by background gas) can induce a significant reduction of the initial eccentricity of EMRIs and X-MRIs ($e_0\lesssim 0.8$), it would be necessary to implement the eccentricity-evolution and PN corrections to obtain accurate event rate estimates.
 In any case, all event rates for MBH binaries and stellar-mass binaries should be revisited using our improvements because their eccentricities will span through all possible values.
+Furthermore, our description holds for MBH with masses between $\sim 10^{4}$M$_{\sun}$ and $\sim 10^{7}$M$_{\sun}$, covering the mass interval detectable by LISA.